 Exams and Final Projects

 This course has a midterm exam and a final project.
 The exams from 2009 and 2010 and 2013 are available.
-This year (2017) we’re doing the ScanPyramid project which has accompanying data and a map of the explored portions of the pyramid.
+This year’s midterm project (2017) is the ScanPyramid project (pdf) which has accompanying data and a map of the explored portions of the pyramid.
 Due Tuesday, November 7, 2017, at midnight, by email.

 The final project will be a 3-5 page research project leading to a calculation.
 The purpose of the course has been to show you some of the issues (theoretical and practical) involved in doing these calculations, together with a standard framework for comparing the accuracy of various methods by finding and plotting the number of correct digits.
 Your final project should draw from all of the class notebooks as needed.
 In accordance with UGA policy on final exams, this final project will be considered a take-home final exam for the course.
 However, it is specifically permitted to talk with other students about the project, and to use web resources and textbooks as you work.